aantron/dream/README.md

 <br>
 <br>

-*Note: the project is currently in a pre-alpha state; currently writing examples.*
+*Note: the project is in a pre-alpha state; currently writing examples.*

 Dream is [**one flat module**][api-main] in **one package**, offering: